mitchdull/sfbr/README.md

 ### Project Basis

-Building recognition using local oriented features
+Building recognition Using Local Oriented Features Jing Li and Nigel Allinson

-(see pdf for the paper)
+(see pdf in repository for the paper)

 ### Project Goal